 - Adding a heater will include additional costs for gas lines, gas permits, and the heater itself.
 Or additional electric costs when installing a heat pump.

 - Additional features on the pool such as: baja shelf, water feature, fire feature, or spa

 - Because we are a custom pool builder the options are endless!
-Our project managers will help you design the perfect yard to best fit your budget.
+Our designers will help you design the perfect yard to best fit your budget.
 Knowing your budget is critical to the design process.

 - Safety Barriers

 - Most cities will require safety barriers that prevent unauthorized entry to the pool area.
 Find out what your city requires here.

 - Smaller pool.
 Designing a pool with a perimeter less than 75ft.
 Cocktail pools and spools are typically 60ft perimeter.

 - Coping only.
 Choosing to not extend your decking material past the coping.
 Coping is usually a paver that is 12 inches to 16 inches wide that is installed around the outside edge of the pool.

 - Downgrading interior material.
 Switching your interior from Seaglass Pebble Tec® to Cal Pebble can save you money without sacrificing quality.